What are some general precautions to know when making repairs?

 - Make sure that the area where you use products is well ventilated.

 - Wash your hands before eating.

-- Avoid skin contact with chemicals.
+- Avoid skin contact with hazardous products.

 - Do not use compressed air to remove dust from clothes or from surfaces.